 The Foundation’s Ranger Program is an important part of the interpretation, management and oversight of our extensive conservation land holdings.
 Our rangers work seasonally, spending their time patrolling their assigned properties, interacting with visitors, maintaining trails and removing trash.
 During the busiest time of the year, they serve as our "eyes and ears" and are the face of the Foundation.

-Allen Reinhard has served as Middle Moors Ranger for the Foundation since 1991, residing in Heath House (our Middle Moors Ranger Station) in the eastern moors between May and October.
-In addition to his ranger duties, Allen plays a vital role in the education of our members and the public on the topics of conservation, preservation and history of our properties by leading the Mornings for Members interpretive walks in cooperation with our Science and Stewardship Department.
+Allen Reinhard served as the Middle Moors Ranger for the Foundation beginning in 1991, residing in Heath House (our Middle Moors Ranger Station) in the eastern moors between May and October.
+In addition to his ranger duties, Allen plays a vital role in the education of our members and the public on the topics of conservation, preservation and history of our properties by co-leading the Mornings for Members interpretive walks in cooperation with Neil Foley, our Interpretive Education Coordinator & Ecologist.